barryclark/jekyll-now/about.md

 In my free time I like to program.
 I also help out on the Microsoft [PowerToys](https://github.com/microsoft/powertoys) project.
 There I label issues and search for duplicates.

+In this blog I'm writing about things I want to.
+Most of the time about programming or other IT things.

 Programming languages I can programm:
 * PHP (very good)
 * Javascript